WashU Web Theme sites have four navigation menus. Unless you’re using custom menus, you edit them all in one place, following the steps below.

 - Go to Dashboard > Plugins and activate Post Types Order.

 - Go to Dashboard > Pages and reorder your pages – using the steps above – to match your existing menu structure.
+It may be helpful to have your site open in another tab as a point of reference.

 - Once you’ve reordering your pages, go to Appearance > Menus.